-Stop Dreaming and Join Us For The Distinguished Gentleman’s Ride
+Join Us For the highest Distinguished Gentleman’s Ride in the world

 Experience Delhi, one of the worlds most populated cities for a day before heading to the Hippie haven that is Manali.
 We snake our way up the sometimes tricky Rohtang Pass and descend into the arid Himalayas.
 Each valley is unique and throws up multiple water crossing opportunities as the glacier melt accelerates with global warming.
 Not only will we go over the three highest motorable passes in the world, but we will stay at one of the highest monasteries in the world on the banks of one of the world’s largest lakes at an altitude above 4500m.

 We’ll drag race across the vast More Plains in a cloud of ancient dust before heading through valleys of unimaginable scale.
 As we leave the sparse and uninhabitable desert regions and into the lush oasis that is Leh, the 17th century, 9 story Royal Palace watches over you.
 We acclimatise before dressing in our dapper gear for the Distinguished Gentleman’s Ride and head up to Khardung La – claimed to be the highest motorable road in the world at 5359m.

 We then head west, deep into Jammu and Kashmir towards Srinagar near the Pakistan border.
 We’ll roll up Magnetic Hill, stay the night in the surreal 11th century Lamayuru and visit skull cave before staying in the distinctly Islamic town of Kargil.
 We relax with two nights on a house boat in Srinagar.
 If you’re an early riser, then the floating markets are a great way to see the sunrise.
 We fly back to Delhi where you can add an optional Taj Mahal day trip or just jump on the plane home.
 Either way, you’ll be wishing you were back on a motorcycle in the Himalayas soon!

 |DEPARTURE/RETURN LOCATION||New Delhi, India|